Rayna-Yu/AI-pet-agent/README.md

 Max tokens: 300

-I used a temperature of 0.1, because ....
+I used a temperature of 0.1, because lower temperatures means reduced randomness in the model's output.
+This makes the generation of recommendations more deterministic and focused.

-I used a do_sample because ....
+I used a do_sample because it prevents the model from defaulting to purely greedy decoding.
+This allows the model to consider multiple likely tokens while still remaining controlled.
+This can yield slightly more natural responses more similar to talking with a real agent.

-I used max tokens because ....
+I used max tokens because it was a reasonable upper boudn that ensured the model had enough space to produce actual coherent and accurate responses without cuttin off the inputs.
+I found while playing around with the model that a max token of 150 sometimes caused the model to cut itself off, thus I increased it to 300.
+This makes sure that the generation is efficient while preventing overly long or irrelevent text.

 #### Evaluation Metrics
 Results where judged qualitatively by how well it was able to respect the species/age/locations, whether the descriptions match and how well they matched, and whether the agent followed the formatting that I specified.
 Additionally, I evaluated the agent on how well it was able to use the tools to filter for the specific species.
 For example, if a user wants a cat, the agent only returns cats.